reactjs/react-transition-group/migration.md

 ```

 > HEY!
 You may not need CSSTransition at all!
 The lower level `Transition` component
-is very flexible and may be easier to work with for simpler or very cuistom cases.
+is very flexible and may be easier to work with for simpler or custom cases.
 Check out how we migrated react-bootstrap's simple transitions to v2: [https://github.com/react-bootstrap/react-bootstrap/pull/2676/files#diff-4f938f648d04d4859be417d6590ca7c4](Collapse) and [https://github.com/react-bootstrap/react-bootstrap/pull/2676/files#diff-8f766132cbd9f8de55ee05d63d75abd8](Fade)

 ### TransitionGroup

 The old TransitionGroup managed transitions through custom static lifecycle methods
 on its `children`.
 In `v2` we removed that API in favor of requiring that `TransitionGroup`s
-be used with a `Transition` componenent, and traditional prop passing to communicate with the Group.
+be used with a `Transition` component, and traditional prop passing to communicate with the Group.

 Practically this means that `TransitionGroup` will inject it's `children` with `Transition` specific
 props that **must** be passed through to the `Transition` component in order for the